October 30, 2024

 Tonbo! is far more realistic and treats the subject with the most technical accuracy.
 The main characters have actual character arcs, so there's no need for vaudevillian villains to create dramatic conflict.
 Instead, we focus our attention on how Tonbo evolves as an already gifted golfer and grows as a human being.

 It's been an entertaining journey so far and I hope we can follow her all the way to a professional career.
-The second season is slated to begin October 4.

 Related videos

 Tonbo!
-(Tubi YouTube)
+(Tubi YouTube Prime)

 Barakamon